joao-victxr/joao-victxr/README.md

 - 👋 Hi, I’m João
-- 👀 I’m interested in Web Development!
+- 👀 I’m interested in Front-End Development, Graphic and UI Design!
 - 🌱 I’m currently learning HTML, CSS and JS
 - 📫 How to reach me: joaovlopes.design@gmail.com
-- BRAZIL, MINAS GERAIS

 <!---
 joao-victxr/joao-victxr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.